 A court of law is full tricks and traps, an adversarial system designed to be fairly hostile, and Nation states do generally uphold capitalist or wealth accumulating ideals through it.
 Instead, via a system of responsibility and co-operation, we may go back to humble ways of living in and as part of nature.
 The closeness of community means that rogue behaviours are more quickly spotted and curtailed by local consensus.
 Morality is also about visibility.
 Further, we can take the strain when others are unable, an ethic of care that doesn’t necessarily require us to know all the individuals concerned intimately, but close enough knowing all are interconnected in our one biosphere.

 Indigenous law generally tends towards “take only what you need and leave the rest,” as do the birds, the trees, and most other species.
 Produce food, clothes, tools and shelters that are crafted well the first time, and are easily prepared and repaired.
 Create methods of ‘harvest’ that respect each ‘world’ of being.
 And instead of framing nature as external ‘resource’, something separate to use, form close relationships with these ‘worlds’ as kin, organic and even the inorganic.
+Kinship being “we of them”, not the other way around.
+To make them human brethren is simply more of the same Anthropocentrism.

 Therein lies responsibility to them.